kdcgarber/5v-Power-supply-change/README.md

 <img src="https://github.com/kdcgarber/5v-Power-supply-change/blob/main/images/image015.jpg" width="35%" height="35%">

 - [ ] Finally, we need to bridge the old 12V grid to the old 5V grid so everything is 5V DC.
-To do this, I then soldered a sockets into Z1 (and optionally Z2) and use a 7 switch DIP.
+To do this, I then soldered a socket into Z1 (and optionally Z2) and used a 7 switch DIP.
 This is shown in the image below.
 Be sure to turn off all the switches except 3 (which is on).

 <img src="https://github.com/kdcgarber/5v-Power-supply-change/blob/main/images/image016.jpg" width="35%" height="35%">